cisco/cisco-network-puppet-module/docs/README-package-provider.md

 ## <a name="overview">Overview</a>

-This document describes the Cisco **package** provider for Puppet, which serves as a common package provider for
+This document describes the Cisco **package** provider for Puppet, which serves as a common package provider for Cisco NX-OS and IO-XR RPM packages and third-party RPM packages.
-  * NX-OS
-      * Cisco NX-OS RPM packages
-      * third-party RPM packages
-  * IOS-XR
-      * Cisco IOS-XR RPM packages
-      * third party RPM packages

 The Cisco **package** provider is a sub-class of Puppet's **yum_package**.
-It uses the yum provider for third-party RPM management but uses custom install and uninstall methods to support
-  * NXAPI-based CLI installation on NX-OS that target the NX-OS host environment for Cisco RPMs.
-  * sdr_instcmd based installation on IOS-XR for Cisco RPMs.
+It uses the yum provider for third-party RPM management but uses custom install and uninstall methods to support NXAPI-based CLI installation on NX-OS that target the NX-OS host environment for Cisco RPMs and sdr_instcmd based installation on IOS-XR for Cisco RPMs.

 * **Third-Party RPM**
   *  Third party RPMs target